 Students also agree that their absence, failure to attend classes, receive/review their monthly student account statement does not reduce or remove their financial responsibility to Susquehanna.
-Costs associated with domestic or international internships, the GO program and any other educational program may have separate and unique refund policies specific to the programs costs and financial aid (if applicable) that do not remove the student’s financial responsibility to Susquehanna.
+Costs associated with domestic or international internships, the GO program and any other educational program may have separate and unique withdrawal or refund policies specific to the programs costs and financial aid (if applicable) that do not remove the student’s financial responsibility to Susquehanna.

-Students understand that any federal, state or institutional financial aid (including, but not limited to, Title IV funds) that they receive, except for Federal Work Study wages, will be first applied to any outstanding balance on their account for tuition, fees, room and board.
+Students understand that any federal, state, or institutional financial aid (including, but not limited to, Title IV funds) that they receive, except for Federal Work Study wages, will be first applied to any outstanding balance on their account for tuition, fees, room, and board.
 Title IV financial aid includes aid from the Pell Grant, Supplemental Educational Opportunity Grant (SEOG), Direct Loans, and PLUS Loan.
 Students authorize Susquehanna to apply their Title IV and state financial aid to other charges assessed to their student account such as, parking permits and fines, bookstore charges, service fees and fines, and any other educationally related charges.
 Students understand this authorization remains in effect until formally rescinded by the student contacting Student Financial Services.
-Students receiving financial aid or who experience a financial aid or billing error are not exempt from any appropriate costs, including but not limited to tuition, fees, room, board, the payment of enrollment deposits, student activity fees or health insurance by the dates prescribed.
+Students receiving financial aid or who experience a financial aid or billing error are not exempt from any appropriate costs, including but not limited to tuition, fees, housing, meals (food), the payment of enrollment deposits, student activity fees or health insurance by the dates prescribed.

-Students understand that all prizes, awards, scholarships and grants awarded to them by Susquehanna will be credited to their student account and applied toward any outstanding balance.
-Students further understand that the receipt of a prize, award, scholarship or grant is considered a financial resource according to federal Title IV financial aid regulations, and may therefore reduce my eligibility for other federal and/or state financial aid (i.e., loans, grants, Federal Work Study) which, if already disbursed to my student account, must be reversed and returned to the aid source.
+Students understand that all prizes, awards, scholarships, and grants awarded to them by Susquehanna will be credited to their student account and applied toward any outstanding balance.
+Students further understand that the receipt of a prize, award, scholarship, or grant is considered a financial resource according to federal Title IV financial aid regulations and may therefore reduce my eligibility for other federal and/or state financial aid (i.e., loans, grants, Federal Work Study) which, if already disbursed to my student account, must be reversed and returned to the aid source.

-Federal student aid borrowers are responsible for completing the required exit counseling prior to graduation, withdrawal from Susquehanna, or if the student drops below half-time enrollment, if the student has an outstanding student loan (e.g. Federal Direct Subsidized/Unsubsidized Loan, Federal Perkins Loan)
+Federal student aid borrowers are responsible for completing the required exit counseling prior to graduation, withdrawal from Susquehanna, or if the student drops below half-time enrollment, if the student has an outstanding student loan (e.g., Federal Direct Subsidized/Unsubsidized Loan, Federal Perkins Loan).

 Student Account Communications

 Students are responsible for obtaining and viewing their bills electronically.
 It is important to log in and view your electronic billing statement each time you receive an e-statement notification to your Susquehanna email address that a new statement is available to view.
-Miscellaneous charges such as parking registrations, parking tickets, health center charges, music fees, library fees, shuttle fees and Global Opportunity fees are billed to the student account throughout the school term.
+Miscellaneous charges such as parking registrations, parking tickets, health center charges, music fees, library fees, shuttle fees and Global Opportunity fees are billed to the student account throughout the year.
 Failure to view your electronic billing statement through the student account center will result in past due balances, interest charges, holds on student accounts and does not remove your financial responsibility to the university.

 Delinquent Accounts & Collections Placement

 Students whose accounts have not been paid in full will be placed on a financial hold and their ability to register for or attend classes, receive any degree or official transcript, participate in campus housing registration, etc. may be removed and/or limited.
 Students with delinquent accounts may also accrue interest fees and incur collection and legal costs.
-Students will be notified by Student Financial Services of denial to participate in the privileges listed above via their mySU account.
+Students will be notified by Student Financial Services of denial to participate in the privileges listed above via their myNest self-service student account.

 Students who fail to pay the amount due to Susquehanna and subsequently leave the university with an unpaid balance due to the university provide consent to the university, its agents, attorneys, and contractors to collect any sums due.
 Please note that Pennsylvania law has jurisdiction and any disputes arising shall be determined in accordance with the law of this jurisdiction.